EmilioHulbert/B00kOfProblems/Tech.md

 ##installing some missing plugins for wordpress big shop theme
 sudo apt install php8.1-gd php8.1-imagick php8.1-mbstring php8.1-intl
 sudo systemctl restart php8.1-fpm
+#install plugin
+wp super cache

+You're now seeing the “You should use a persistent object cache” warning — this is different from page caching and relates to database query performance.

+🧠 What Is Persistent Object Caching?
+WordPress stores frequently-used data in memory during a single page load — this is called object caching.
+But by default, it's not persistent, meaning it resets on every request.

+With a persistent object cache, data (like query results, options, menus, etc.) is saved across requests, speeding up your site — especially dynamic and database-heavy pages.

+✅ How to Fix It (Enable Persistent Object Cache)
+You need to install and configure a backend like Redis, Memcached, or APCu.
+Here's how:

+Option 1: ✅ Use Redis (Recommended for most VPS/Cloud setups) 🔧 Step-by-step:
+Install Redis on the server (Ubuntu/Debian):

+bash
+Copy
+Edit
+sudo apt install redis-server php-redis sudo systemctl enable redis sudo systemctl start redis
+Install a Redis plugin in WordPress:

+Go to: Plugins → Add New

+Search: "Redis Object Cache" (by Till Krüss)

+Install & Activate

+Enable Redis caching in WordPress:

+After activation, go to Tools → Redis

+Click Enable Object Cache

+Verify:

+You should now see Object Cache: Connected.